CobayaSampler/cobaya/docs/cosmo_external_likelihood_class.rst

 The  :class:`_des_prototype` likelihood (based from *_DataSetLikelihood*) implements the DES Y1 likelihood, using the matter power spectra to calculate shear, count and cross-correlation angular power spectra internally.

+The `example external CMB likelihood <https://github.com/CobayaSampler/planck_lensing_external>_` is a complete example of how to make a new likelihood class in an external Oython package.